 Healing time

-The intervertebral disc has poor blood supply, compared to that af a muscle.
-Only the outer third has small blood vessels (capillaries).
-Nutrients and oxygen rich blood is limited, and will take a considerable amount of time to heal, even after the pain has subsided.
+The intervertebral disc has poor blood supply, compared to muscles, because only the outer third has small blood vessels (capillaries).
+Nutrients and oxygen rich blood is limited, so the disc needs a considerable amount of time to heal, even after the pain has subsided.
 Approximate time to heal is between 3 to 6 months.

-With a non-surgical approach, many people start to see improvement in 6–8 weeks, but full recovery can take several months.
+With a non-surgical approach, you should feel an in 3–4 weeks, but full recovery takes several months.
 In some cases, nerve symptoms such as tingling or mild weakness may take even longer to resolve, since nerves heal more slowly than muscles or ligaments.
 The important thing to remember is that steady progress is still progress.
-By sticking with a structured physiotherapy programme, most people can avoid surgery and return to their normal activities with confidence and stability.
+By sticking with a structured physiotherapy program, most people can avoid surgery and return to their normal activities with confidence and stability.

 A full recovery and return to sport will take longer and should not be confused with the healing period.